dramsammy/ScrabbleLanterna/README.md

 1/17/19 - Oliver worked on fixing the indexing methods and has value methods.
 Devin continued making the game more functional and adding new windows.

 1/18-21/19 - We spent this time finishing our project and working on turns and logistics.
+We had a lot of work to be done in order to meet our minimum viable product.
+We had a lot of trouble getting an input from the user and altering the board.